 The Centre’s best practice guide, What is best practice in pro bono?, and our publication What Works describe the most successful pro bono practices as involving lawyers at every level.
 Pro bono practices thrive when lawyers across the firm and at all levels of seniority understand pro bono work for clients who are otherwise unable to access the law as a shared professional responsibility.
 Increased overall pro bono participation requires the firm to have policies and systems which make pro bono work part of every lawyer’s experience, from partners through to seasonal clerks.
 The process for increasing and maintaining consistent participation is explained in detail in the Centre’s other materials.
 This chapter provides a brief overview of the key elements of the process, and includes appropriate cross-references to the best practice guide and What Works.

 The structure of this chapter proceeds as follows:

 - 1.10.4 New employees

 - 1.10.5 Graduates

-Establishing a strong pro bono culture within a firm and/or maintaining and enhancing an existing culture is important for creating an environment where all lawyers from the most senior to the most junior are engaged in the pro bono practice.
+A strong pro bono culture within the firm is critical for creating an environment where all lawyers are engaged in the firm’s pro bono practice.

 See further What Works, Chapter 4 Importance of developing a strong pro bono culture.